 Challenge: Deeper, hotter, and older mudrocks are often more compacted than mudrocks at the same effective stress in the shallow section.
-It is also common for laboratory-measured compression curve using resedimentation technology to have a higher porosity than the in-situ porosity at the same stress level.
-Understanding the cause(s) of these differences is a primary objective of our research.
+It is also common for laboratory-measured of resedimented specimens to have a higher porosity than intact samples at the same stress level.
 We have ruled out the effects of pore fluid salinity, elevated temperature, and illitization.
-While unloading (reduction in effective stress) may account for some cases, it is unlikely to explain the ubiquitous behavior that is observed.
+While unloading (reduction in effective stress) may account for some cases, it is unlikely to explain the ubiquitous behavior observed.
 We will now focus on creep as a cause for these effects.

 All particulate materials experience time-dependent deformations (volumetric and shear) under constant effective stress conditions.
 Mesri (1974) found that the rate of creep was uniquely related to the slope of the compression curve and coined this "the 4th law of soil mechanics".
 Relaxation is the reduction in the stress state at fixed deformation, which is a closely related time-dependent behavior to creep.
-Creep is often referred to as secondary compression, drained creep, and undrained creep depending on the application.
+Creep is often referred to as secondary compression, drained creep, and undrained creep.
 In the lab, creep follows primary consolidation.
 However, since rates of consolidation scale with the square of the drainage distance, field consolidation times are millions of times slower than the laboratory scale.
 It is unclear if creep occurs after primary consolidation or if it coexists with primary consolidation.
-Given the dramatic difference in time scales, these two hypotheses can lead to very different deformation and potentially pore pressure predictions.
+This can lead to very different deformation and potentially different pore pressure predictions.

-Creep under uniaxial loading conditions has been studied extensively in the laboratory using both an incremental oedometer and constant strain rate compression testing.
+Creep under uniaxial loading has been studied extensively in the laboratory using both an incremental oedometer and constant strain rate compression testing.
 Creep deformations follow a linear log-time relationship.
 Figure 6 illustrates the potential effect of creep on compression behavior for different time scales up to 10 million years.
 While the numbers are approximate and based on lab measurements, Figure 6 clearly illustrates that creep may be an important factor in assessing field porosities.
-For example, at a 5% creep rate, a 10 m.y. old rock under a load of 100 MPa (14,500 psi) would compact 0.08 additional porosity units relative to a material recently deposited (solid red vs. dashed black lines, Figure 6).
+For example, at a 5% creep rate, a 10 m.y. old rock under a load of

+100 MPa (14,500 psi) would compact 0.08 additional porosity units relative to a material recently deposited (solid red vs. dashed black lines, Figure 6).

-Vertical effective stress, σ'{u} (psi)
+Vertical effective stress, σ'{v} (psi)